joshua-burbidge/gravi/README.md

 - recenter on preset
 - big: hierarchical calculations for multi-body systems
 - resonance
+- panic in barycenters() if selecting a preset with fewer bodies

 Performance gets worse when there are long trajectories
 - a path of circles performs worse than a path of line_to (much worse)